CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 During pre-onboarding ideally we will be able to know/collect/obtain all the unknown variables in order to set up the receiver configurations.

 ### Pre-Onboarding
-* Identify how they want to send data
 * Identify how they want to receive data
 * Determine if we need to be whitelisted prior to connecting
 * Identify STLT Specific (HL7) values (e.g. MSH-5, MSH-6, etc)